bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 On the other hand, **traditional POS involves hosting software and hardware locally**, which gives businesses more control but requires regular maintenance and **higher costs**.

 When you build a POS system, consider business needs: cloud POS excels in flexibility and usually lower costs, while on-premise POS offers better control and offline POS capabilities.

+## Types of integrations with point of sale software

+A key aspect of a Point of Sale (POS) system is its ability to reliably integrate with various devices and multiple third-party providers.
+Let’s dive into the types of POS integrations:

+### POS solution and hardware integrations

+Check out the [examples of retail devices that are part of a POS system](/blog/what-are-point-of-sale-devices/), ranging from POS desktops, terminals, and kiosks to printers.
+Printers, in particular, can often present the most technical challenges.

+Modern POS systems should integrate with printers wirelessly and reliably.
+This means that if one printer fails to print a receipt, the POS system should automatically switch to a backup printer.
+Be aware of common technical challenges when [integrating POS systems with retail devices, especially printers](/projects/pos-devices-integration/).

+### POS and payment provider integrations

+From choosing the right providers to handling the payment process, and managing daily communication with payment partners, POS providers face many challenges.

+If you are at the stage of choosing a payment provider, consider answering these [key questions which will help you build a well-thought-out payment solution](/blog/implementing-payments-key-questions-for-startup-founders-and-ctos/) offering a high number of payment methods.

+The most popular payment global providers are **Stripe, Square, and Adyen**.